Ecological Forestry in the Context of Climate Change Webinar Series

 Ecological Silviculture for Southern Appalachian Hardwood Forests

-Tara Keyser with the USDA Forest Service will discuss how the Appalachian hardwood forests are changing.
-This presentation will tell the story of wind, ice, and fire in the Appalachian hardwood forests, the interactions between disturbances and invasive plants and animals, and how to manage for change in these forest system.
+Tara Keyser with the USDA Forest Service discusses how the Appalachian hardwood forests are changing.
+This presentation tells the story of wind, ice, and fire in the Appalachian hardwood forests, the interactions between disturbances and invasive plants and animals, and how to manage for change in these forest system.

 -